-The TPS54140-Q1 requires an external catch diode between the PH pin and GND.
+The TPS57160-Q1 requires an external catch diode between the PH pin and GND.
 The selected diode must have a reverse voltage rating equal to or greater than $V{IN(max)}$.
 The peak current rating of the diode must be greater than the maximum inductor current.
 The diode should also have a low forward voltage.
 Schottky diodes are typically a good choice for the catch diode due to their low forward voltage.
-The lower the forward voltage of the diode, the higher the efficiency of the regulator will be.
+The lower the forward voltage of the diode, the higher the efficiency of the regulator.

-Typically, the higher the voltage and current ratings the diode has, the higher the forward voltage will be.
-Since the design example has an input voltage up to 18 V, a diode with a minimum of 20 V reverse voltage will be selected.
+Typically, the higher the voltage and current ratings the diode has, the higher the forward voltage.
+Because the design example has an input voltage up to 18 V, a diode with a minimum of 20-V reverse voltage is selected.

-For the example design, the B220A Schottky diode is selected for its lower forward voltage and it comes in a larger package size which has good thermal characteristics over small devices.
-The typical forward voltage of the B220A is 0.50 volts.
+For the example design, the B220A Schottky diode is selected for its lower forward voltage, and it comes in a larger package size, which has good thermal characteristics over small devices.
+The typical forward voltage of the B220A is 0.50 V.